ncodefun/visionstage.dev/README.md

 ```html
 <a class='selected (if current)' href='${ page.path }'>${ page.title }</a>
 ```
+Here <code>app</code> is the <code>&lt;vision-stage></code> app element; you normally will use virtual page links in the app component itself, so you will use <code>this.pageLink()</code>.
+Otherwize the app component/element will have to be queried.

+## Server SPA behavior

+Since we use client-side hash navigation (#) to navigate in our app, we don't need special server config for rewriting all paths to a single page, and that means we can use multiple different apps or real pages normally.

+In addition, here, because we use Firebase hosting, we make use of its particular way to rewrite – it doesn't rewrite if the path exists – so we use rewrite like a SPA, to redirect all nonexistent paths to a single page: <code>redirect.html</code>
-Instead of matching all paths and rewriting to a single page/app, we use a feature of Firebase - rewrite only if path doesn't exist - to instead rewrite nonexistent paths to a redirect.html file which contains a map of paths with regex to catch possible misspellings or variations and redirect if there's a match.
+This file contains a script with a map of paths + regex to catch possible misspellings or variations and redirect if there's a match.
+Note that because of this setup, redirects with the config file won't work, we have to all redirects within the redirect.html code.
-This, in turn, give us the possibility to use normal pages / subdirectories...

 ## Let's do this!